 3) Bring On The Blockchain

 2017 is already being heralded as ‘the year blockchain went mainstream’ by many tech pundits and futurists.
 But that doesn’t just refer to bitcoin and its meteoric rise.
 For many, the blockchain itself – the technology that bitcoin’s built on – is infinitely more interesting and important than cryptocurrency.
 Why?
-Because it could completely revolutionise how our personal data’s controlled – which could have a huge impact on online marketplaces.
+Because it could completely revolutionize how our personal data is controlled – which could have a huge impact on online marketplaces.

 It sounds complex, and it is, but the basic principles are straightforward.
-Essentially, a blockchain is a unforgeable digital data record: decentralised ledgers that are run and owned by no-one and everyone: not a third party.
-When data’s anonymised and secure, its value is controlled by our willingness to share it: a 360 degree shift from how it’s been handled historically.
+Essentially, a blockchain is an unforgeable digital data record: decentralized ledgers that are run and owned by no-one and everyone: not a third party.
+When data is anonymized and secure, its value is controlled by our willingness to share it: a 360 degree shift from how it’s been handled historically.
 For example, say we allow our shopping data to be accessed by an online retailer who wants to analyse local appetite for a new product line.
 Blockchain technology would both maintain our data’s anonymity and allow us to assign a value to our data.
 Yup, we could even earn money by granting access to it.

 The first blockchain real estate transaction was made last year.
 And yes, it was by a high profile advisor to a niche startup.
 But this wasn’t just a show of what’s possible; it was a wake up call.
 Not just to real estate agents, but to online marketplace owners too.
 Businesses, governments, and even financial institutions are beginning to experiment with blockchains too; and for online marketplaces we’ll definitely see continued innovation as data usage and online security practices get increasingly sophisticated.